Uberspace/lab/source/guide_goaccess.rst

 ::

- [isabell@stardust ~]$ cd ~/html/
- [isabell@stardust ~]$ mkdir statistics
+ [isabell@stardust ~]$ mkdir ~/html/statistics
  [isabell@stardust ~]$

 The command to create a static file with GoAccess is:

 ::

- [isabell@stardust ~]$ goaccess -a -p ~/etc/goaccess/goaccess.conf -f ~/logs/webserver/access_log -o ~/html/statistics/report.html
+ [isabell@stardust ~]$ goaccess --agent-list --config-file ~/etc/goaccess/goaccess.conf --log-file ~/logs/webserver/access_log --output ~/html/statistics/report.html

-The additional parameter is:

- * ``-o``: To define the output file.

-.. note:: The target folder ``statistics`` and file name ``report.html`` are examples.
-If you want more privacy after this publication, please use other names for boths.

-To visit your new file, please use your browser (https://your-uberspace/statistics/report.html).
+.. warning:: The content of ``~/html`` is publicly accessible.
+To protect it from unintended visitors, set up HTTP basic authentication using an ``.htaccess`` file.

+To view the statistics, point your browser to your uberspace URL, e.g. ``https://isabell.uber.space/statistics/report.html``.

 Step 3 - Script File
 --------------------

 To create a GoAccess file with a cron job every hour as example, a script is helpful.
-The location and name for the script file is: ~/bin/script_goaccess.sh
+The location and name for the script file is: ``~/bin/goaccess_generate_statistics.sh``

 .. code-block:: bash

  #!/bin/bash

- goaccess -a -p ~/etc/goaccess/goaccess.conf -f ~/logs/webserver/access_log -o ~/html/statistics/report.html
+ goaccess --agent-list --config-file ~/etc/goaccess/goaccess.conf --log-file ~/logs/webserver/access_log --output ~/html/statistics/report.html

 Make your script file executable with:

 ::

- [isabell@stardust ~]$ chmod 0774 ~/bin/script_goaccess.sh
+ [isabell@stardust ~]$ chmod +x ~/bin/goaccess_generate_statistics.sh
  [isabell@stardust ~]$

 Step 4 - Cron Job